vinayakumarr/vinayakumarr.github.io/_includes/cv.md

 + Harikrishnan NB, Vinayakumar R, and Soman Kp, "Time Split based pre-processing for Malicious URL Detection" Deep Learning Applications for Cyber Security, Springer

-+ Vinayakumar R and Soman Kp, "A Comparative study of shallow and deep models for windows malware detection" ICT-Express

-+ Vinayakumar R and Soman Kp, "Windows Brain Droid (WBD): A Comparative Study of State-of-the-art Approaches for Static PE Malware Detection" ICT-Express

 + Vinayakumar R and Soman Kp, "Evaluating the performance of deep learning methods on traffic identification" ICT-Express

 + Vinayakumar R and Soman Kp, "Deep-Net: Deep Neural Network for Cyber Security Use Cases" ICT-Express